ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 In a post [About Monads - a gentle introduction]({% post_url 2019-01-28-about-monads-a-gentle-introduction %})
 I have introduced a concept of `monad`.
-Since now we should have a good intuition what `monad` is and be also aware of the situations where they can be used to simplify the code and make it more readable.
+Since now we should have a good intuition what `monad` is and be aware of the situations where they can be used to simplify the code and make it more readable.

 In this post we will focus on an `Option` monad which wraps value with a context